whya5448/dns-proxy-server/README.md

 # Requirements
 * Linux
 * Docker 1.9.x
-* Docker Compose 1.6.0 (if you use as docker service)

 # DNS resolution order
 The Dns Proxy Server basically follow the bellow order to solve the names: